 Hong Kong actor Ng Man Tat is seriously ill and in hospital, the Hong Kong media has reported.

-His good friend, actor Tenky Tin, told the media late on Sunday that Ng had called him after surgery and said "the worst is over".
+His good friend, actor Tenky Tin, told the media late on Sunday that Ng has called him after surgery and said "the worst is over".

 Friends who have visited Ng in hospital also said he is fine now and that his wife is with him.

-There were concerns about Ng's health after he was seen in an online video earlier this month clutching his chest with a painful look while filming a promotional video for a movie.
+There were concerns about Ng's health after he was seen in an online video in early February clutching his chest with a painful look while filming a promotional video for a movie.

-He also looked thin in a photo posted by Chinese actor Shi Xiaolong on social media in October.
+He also looked thin in a photo posted by Chinese actor Shi Xiaolong on social media last October.

 Ng, who was warded in the intensive care unit in 2014 due to heart failure from a viral infection, recounted the experience recently on Chinese reality show Trump Card and said that he had felt like he was dying.